gferman/gastonfermandoislab/content/authors/araya-diego/_index.md

 ---
 # Display name
-title: "Maria Quiroz"
+title: "Diego Araya"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "quiroz-maria"
+- "araya-diego"

 # Is this the primary user of the site?
 superuser: false